How to Start an Airbnb Business and Make Money

 Smart Pricing helps owners match their prices with demand.
 Custom pricing controls consider booking dates like weekends and specific seasons.
 Owners can change these settings at any time, which is an excellent option when special events in the area occur.

 When crafting a listing, remember properties with competitive pricing tend to be reserved early and may be prioritized.
-Yet, it's essential to keep in mind the nightly price set may not be the final price guests will pay.
+Yet, it's essential to keep in mind the nightly price you set isn't the price you'll earn.
 Some owners need to factor in additional costs for:

 • Cleaning costs